QUICTester/QUICTester/README.md

 <a href="https://arxiv.org/abs/2505.12690"><img alt="Paper preview" align="right" width="266" src="preview.png"></a>

-QUICTester is a learning-based tester consists of 3 components, the Learner, Mapper and QUT (QUIC server under test).
+This is a learning-based tester consists of 3 components, the Learner, Mapper and QUT (QUIC server under test). </br>
 Its development and testing are performed on Ubuntu 20.04 with Python3.8. <br/>

 In total, We have identified 55 faults, with 5 CVEs assigned:
 - [CVE-2023-42805](https://nvd.nist.gov/vuln/detail/CVE-2023-42805)